-Maria’s last trimester of pregnancy was becoming increasingly uncomfortable.
-She felt big and heavy and was waking so often at night.
-She was wondering if these frequent night wakings were her body’s way of preparing her for sleepless nights once her baby arrived.
+Maria* was in her last trimester of pregnancy.
+She was becoming increasingly uncomfortable.
+She felt big and heavy and was waking up often throughout the night.
+She asked me if these frequent night wakings were her body’s way of preparing her for sleepless nights once her baby arrived.

-When your baby comes into her light sleep state, she is more likely to wake if she is uncomfortable in any way.
+Similarly, when your baby comes into their light sleep state, they are more likely to wake if they are uncomfortable in any way.

-In order to expect a good night’s sleep, you need to ensure that your baby is comfortable by ruling out these common causes of discomfort:
+In order to expect a good night’s sleep, you need to ensure that your baby is comfortable.
+Start by ruling out these common causes of discomfort:

-- Dry skin: Your baby’s skin plays a vital part in feeling comfortable as it is the largest sense organ in her body.
-If your baby’s skin is very dry or she suffers from eczema, be sure to use a good quality moisturizer.
+- Dry skin: Your baby’s skin plays a vital part in feeling comfortable.
+After all, it is the largest sense organ in our body.
+If your baby’s skin is very dry or they suffer from eczema, be sure to use a good quality moisturizer regularly.

-- Illness and teething: If your baby is teething she is likely to wake due to the discomfort of her teeth pushing through the gums.
+- Illness and teething: If your baby is teething they are likely to wake due to the discomfort of their teeth pushing through the gums.
 However, it is important to note that teething is generally very short lived – only a night or two when the tooth is breaking through the gums.
 Illness such as ear infections, a fever or a snotty nose may make your baby wake more often at night.
-Your doctor can recommend some medication to help her feel more comfortable.
+Ask your doctor or pharmacist to recommend some meds to help your baby feel more comfortable.

 - Room temperature: Many night wakings, especially those in the early hours of the morning are due to your baby feeling chilly.
-If your baby kicks off her blankets she is likely to become chilled at around 3 or 4am.
-To prevent this, use a baby sleeping bag which limits the risk of her becoming cold.
+If your baby kicks off their blankets they are likely to feel cold at around 3 or 4am.
+Use a baby sleeping bag to reduce the chances of your baby getting cold.
 If you live in a very warm climate, use a room thermometer to guide you as to when to cool the room.
-To cool your baby’s room, use a fan or air conditioner.
-Both of these options provide white noise too, which helps your baby to sleep deeper too.
+Cooling your baby’s room with a fan or air conditioner has the added benefit of white noise, which helps your baby to sleep deeper too.